mfukar/mfukar.github.com/_posts/2014-02-23-Android-MitM.md

 only can we look at what the app is doing, but also get to alter its communication, e.g. by altering network responses to it and directly observe any effects this might have.
-This way, we can analyse code paths of great depth inside the application, which we might not be able to do so otherwise.
+This way, we can analyse code paths of great depth inside the application, which we might not have been able to do otherwise.

 # and on Android?